mipimipi/smsync/README.md

 #### Conversion Rules

-The rules tell smsync what to do with the files stored in the folder structure on the master.
+The rules tell smsync what to do with the files stored in the folder structure of the master.

-In the example, ther first rule tells smsync to convert FLAC files (i.e. files with the extension '.flac') to MP3, using the conversion `vbr:5|cl:3`.
-These conversions parameters are strings that consist of different parts which are separated by '|'.
-The supported content of a conversion parameter string depends on the target format - see detailed explanation below.
+In the example, the first rule tells smsync to convert FLAC files (i.e. files with the suffix '.flac') to MP3, using the conversion `vbr:5|cl:3`.
+These conversion parameters are strings that consist of different parts which are separated by '|'.
+The supported content of a conversion parameter string depends on the target format - see detailed explanation [below](#format).

-The second rule of the example tells smsync to simply copy MP3 files.
-If files are copied, `target` doesn't have to be specified in the rule.
+The second rule of the example tells smsync to simply copy MP3 files without converting them.
 Another possibility was to convert MP3 to MP3 by reducing the bit rate.
 This can be achieved by defining a dedicated conversion rule as explained above (instead of `copy`).

-The third rule tells smsync to copy als other files, e.g. cover pictures.
-Without this rule, files that do neither have the extension '.flac' nor '.mp3' would have been ignored in this example.
+The third rule tells smsync to copy all other files by using the wild card `'*'` as source file suffix.
+This is helpful, for example, to copy pictures.
+Without this rule, files that do neither have the suffix '.flac' nor '.mp3' would have been ignored in this example.

 Basically, a rule consists of a source suffix, a target suffix and a conversion.
 In some cases, it's not necessary to configure all of these: